 4. Take a Romantic Gondola Ride

 You don’t have to travel to Italy to take a romantic gondola ride.
-There are several locations in Southern California where you can get serenaded to as you’re guided along calm inland waterways.
+There are several locations in Southern California from Huntington Harbor, Marina del Rey, Newport and more where you can get serenaded to as you’re guided along calm inland waterways.
+Cruise the canals of Naples, CA with Gondola Getaway and their Valentine’s Day special.
 Bundle up for a Valentine’s Day ride.
 It’s cold out on the water, providing a good excuse to cuddle.
 This is on the more affordable side of V-Day jaunts.

 5. Romantic Beach Walks

 Almost everyone loves long walks on the beach and finds walking on the beach romantic, even if you’re the kind of person who would rather walk on the paved beach path than get your feet sandy.
 This one should almost be a given for any couple visiting Los Angeles.
 After all, with over 80 miles of coastline, the beach is one of LA’s Top Attractions.

 6. Sunset Champagne Flight over Los Angeles

 If the Zeppelin flight isn’t in the budget, a private Sunset Champagne Helicopter Flight is another option.
 You can book the flight on its own, or fly to a romantic dinner!
 This 55-minute tour flies over Long Beach, the Queen Mary, the port, Palos Verde Peninsula and up the coast over the beach cities to Pacific Palisades, then inland over Beverly Hills, Hollywood, Dodger Stadium and Downtown LA.
 Hotel or airport pick-up or champagne and hors d’oeuvres can be added on.
 This Valentines option is for the more padded of wallets.

 7. Dinner For Two